nepo-dev/nepo.dev/posts/reverse-engineer-android-app-api.md

 ### Installing Google Play

-Download the Open GApps file for your system image from [https://opengapps.org/].
+Download Open GApps for your system image from [https://opengapps.org/].
+We will need them to download the target app from the Play Store.
-You can extract it with:
+We can extract it with:

 ```bash
 unzip open_gapps-*.zip 'Core/*'